Tishka17/aiogram_dialog/docs/widgets/keyboard/radio/index.rst

 Radio
 *************

-**Radio** is staeful version of select widget.
+**Radio** is stateful version of select widget.
 It marks each clicked item as checked deselecting others.
 It stores which item is selected so it can be accessed later

 Unlike for the ``Select`` you need two texts.
 First one is used to render checked item, second one is for unchecked.
 Passed data is the same as for ``Select``